gerin-puig/Project-RocketBoost/README.md

 Controlling a rocket in a maze.

 # Objective
-Land of the green landing pad without hitting your rocket into the walls.
+Land on the green landing pad without hitting your rocket onto the walls.

 # Controls
 - A - rotate left